dr hab. Wojciech BOŻEJKO, prof. PWr

 Wojciech

-Bożejko is an Associated Professor at Wrocław University of
+Bożejko is a Professor at Wrocław University of

 Technology.
 He obtained M.Sc. in University of Wroclaw, Institute of Computer